Saint Mary’s University announces academic program changes; 11 under-enrolled majors face phaseout

 “Having to lay off high quality faculty is a true loss and will be felt across the university,” Father Burns said.
 “Decisions that impact the lives of our faculty are difficult and are not made lightly.
 We are grateful to all of our outstanding employees for their service and for the care and concern they have shown our students.
 While we acknowledge this magnitude of change is never easy, we are committed to ensuring a quality education that leads to meaningful careers, that is responsive to what students and their families have told us, and that are associated with the areas in which we can devote our resources.”

-Saint Mary’s University, one of six Lasallian Catholic universities in the United States, enrolls close to 5,000 students between its undergraduate campus in Winona and through its bachelor completion, and graduate and professional programs, located in Minneapolis, Rochester, as well as online.
+Saint Mary’s University, one of six Lasallian Catholic universities in the U.S., enrolls close to 5,000 students between its undergraduate campus in Winona and through its bachelor completion, and graduate and professional programs, located in Minneapolis, Rochester, as well as online.

+“The time to re-envision our future is now.
+Higher education is experiencing major disruption, exacerbated by the pandemic and declining number of high school students.
+In this climate, few schools can continue business as usual.”